joshtynjala/actionscript-3.0-developers-guide/user-interaction/working-with-menus/menu-basics.md

 `mnemonicIndex` property of a menu item to provide a mnemonic.

 Specify the mnemonic character as an index into the label string.
 The index of the first character in a label is 0.
-Thus, to use “r” as the mnemonic for a menu item labeled, “Format,” you would set the `mnemonicIndex` property equal to 2.
+Thus, to use "r" as the mnemonic for a menu item labeled, "Format," you would set the `mnemonicIndex` property equal to 2.

     var item:NativeMenuItem = new NativeMenuItem("Format");
     item.mnemonicIndex = 2;